 ISBN 13: 978-1461158028

-Where to buy Grounded:
+Where to find Grounded:

-The warehouse burned hot with thick billows of black smoke crawling along the ceilings and red sparks bursting from the corners.
+The warehouse burned hot, with thick billows of black smoke crawling along the ceilings and red sparks bursting from the corners.
 Breath held tight, she struggled forward.
 Her feet felt like lead but her painfully slow progress still brought her to a door.
-With no other exit in sight she reached for the scolding metal knob but never got the chance to turn it.
+With no other exit in sight, she reached for the scolding metal knob but never got the chance to turn it.

 He was calm, as if the building collapsing around him could topple everyone else but leave him unscathed.

-“I trusted you.”
-He hissed, darkly intent on his focus.
+“I trusted you,” he hissed, darkly intent on his focus.
 “I trusted you and you betrayed me.”

 “It’s not like that.
 You don’t understand.”
-She held her hands up but the platonic gesture did nothing but put her at a disadvantage.
+She held her hands up, but the platonic gesture did nothing but put her at a disadvantage.

-“Don’t make me fight you.”
-She warned but he continued to advance towards her.
+“Don’t make me fight you,” she warned but he continued to advance towards her.
 The building let out a guttural moan, the red flames licked their way closer, and the berth between them rapidly disappeared.
 The knife freed from his belt, he came ready to attack.
 She had to make the choice.
 It was either him or her who got to live.
 And she was going to choose herself.

 The shocking cold suddenly woke her from a dead sleep and Avery Zane shot up in her bed.
 The real world returned to her and she found herself in her dimly lit dorm room.
 The last fragments of her confusing dream rapidly slipped away before she could grasp them.
 It was then she noticed the figure standing in the shadows.

-“Mason!”
-She gasped, eyes taking in his tall lanky form pressed into the dorm room corner.
+“Mason!” she gasped, eyes taking in his tall lanky form pressed into the dorm room corner.